Ovdje ćete pronaći smjernice i obrasce za prijavu prijevare OLAF-u.

 About the Hercule Programmes

-The Hercule programmes protect the EU's financial interests by supporting action to combat irregularities, fraud and corruption affecting the EU budget.
-They are administered by the European Anti-Fraud Office, OLAF.
+The Hercule programme protects the EU's financial interests by supporting action to combat irregularities, fraud and corruption affecting the EU budget.
+It is administered by the European Anti-Fraud Office.

 The ongoing programme, Hercule III (2014-2020) was set up by Regulation (EU) No 250/2014.

 In the context of the new multiannual financial framework (2021-2027) the European Commission has adopted a proposal for a new EU Anti-Fraud Programme.
 The Programme is designed to support the efforts of the Commission and the EU Member States in: